superwhiskers/ralsei/docs/headers.md

-  seen. this is speculated to be the result of nintendo adding the certificate to all endpoints, duplicating it on the ones that it was already provided to.
+  seen. this is speculated to be the result of nintendo adding the certificate to all endpoints, duplicating it on the ones that it was already provided to

 #### device model